Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Standing Forward Bend Basics
+Standing Forward Bend basics

-Sanskrit: Uttanasana (OOT-tan-AHS-ahna)
+Sanskrit: Uttanasana (OOT-tahn-AHS-ah-nah)

-Pose type: Forward fold
+Pose type: Forward bend

 Targets: Full body

-Why we love it: “Uttanasana (Standing Forward Bend) continues to teach me a lot about the process of practice,” says Yoga Journal contributor Chrissy Carter.
-“I love the process of building the architecture of this pose because I can absolutely feel the difference in my physical and energetic body when I tap into a more integrated approach.
-Some questions I ask myself: Where is the weight in my feet?
+This pose prompts her to examine her stance carefully: “Where is the weight in my feet?
 Am I attempting to straighten my knees by pushing them back, or can I extend my knees by pressing my calves forward into my shins and then lifting the tops of my thighs up?
 Am I balancing the effort of tipping my pelvis over the tops of my thighs with the oppositional effort of drawing my outer upper thighs down towardsmy outer knees?
 When I find the relationship between all of these actions, I find the pose—and then it’s no longer about the pose itself, but rather how I’m connecting to the experience of being in the pose.”

 Standing Forward Bend calms the brain and helps relieve stress.
-This pose also stimulates the liver and kidneys, and stretches the hamstrings, calves and hips.
+This pose also stimulates the liver and kidneys, and stretches the hamstrings, calves, and hips.

-Standing Forward Bend: Step-by-Step Instructions
+Standing Forward Bend: Step-by-step instructions

 - Begin in Tadasana (Mountain Pose) at the front of the mat with your hands at your hips.